Existence and non-existence of minimal graphs: Introduction

-For any $C^2$ map $\phi: \S^{n+k}\to \S^n\in\ir{n+1}, n\ge 4, k>0$ which is not homotopic to zero as a map to $\S^n$, Lawson-Osserman \cite{LO} constructed boundary data on the unit ball in $\ir{n}$, for which the corresponding Dirichlet problem has no solution.
-Their construction gives many non-existence examples for higher codimensions (Theorem 6.1, \cite{LO}).
-In section 6, we also construct many non-existence examples for the Dirichlet problem for minimal graphs in dimension $>2$ and codimension $2$ over any mean convex (but not convex) domain, see Theorem 6.1 for concrete results.
-This implies that $\ep_1,\ep_2$ in Theorem \ref{main0} cannot be independent of $|\varphi|_{C^2(\Om)}$ (in contrast to the convex case, see \eqref{wang} and \eqref{cond0}).
+As indicated, the construction of Lawson-Oseerman gives many non-existence examples for higher codimensions (Theorem 6.1, \cite{LO}).
+In section 6, we also construct many non-existence examples for the Dirichlet problem for minimal graphs in dimension $>2$ and codimension $2$ over any mean convex (but not convex) domain, see Theorem \ref{NONEXIST} for concrete results.
+In particular, this implies that the constant $\ep_{\varphi}$ in Theorem \ref{main0} cannot be only small but independent of $\varphi$.

 In the last section we consider the uniqueness of the Dirichlet problem for minimal graphs over a mean convex domain.
 In \cite{LO} Lawson-Osserman showed that there exists a real analytic function $\phi:\p D\to \ir{2}$ with the property that there are at least three distinct solutions of the corresponding problem, where $D$ is the unit disk in $\ir{2}$ (Theorem 5.1, \cite{LO}).
 Moreover, one of these solutions represents an unstable minimal surface.
 Lee-Wang \cite{LW} also considered the uniqueness.
 They proved a uniqueness theorem for nonparametric minimal submanifolds whose graphic functions are both distance-decreasing and equal on the boundary.
-We prove a new uniqueness result, Theorem 7.2, which states that if the solution in Theorem \ref{main} is strictly stable, then it is the unique strictly stable solution.
+In contrast, Sauvigny \cite{Sau} developed a general construction to produce non-unique solutions in codimension $\ge 3$.
+We prove a new uniqueness result, Proposition \ref{UNI}, which states that the solution in Theorem \ref{ep-Ex} is unique under a certain condition on the higher regularity of the boundary.